-The official list of JEE Main 2026 exam centres has been made available by the NTA on jeemain.nta.nic.in.
+The NTA has released the official list of JEE Main 2026 exam locations on jeemain.nta.nic.in.
 323 locales, including 15 outside of India, will host JEE Main 2026 this year, and 33 new exam centres will be added for 2026.

 The JEE Main 2026 exam centres list 2026 PDF is available for download online.
 Simply log in and get your JEE Main 2026 admit card, which will provide your examination city and address, to view your assigned JEE Mains exam centre.

-The JEE Mains exam dates are set to take place from January 21 to 30, 2026, for session 1, and from February 2 to 9, 2026, for session 2.
+, for session 1, and from April 2 to 9, 2026, for session 2.
 The JEE Main admit card will be released 3 days before the exam, while the JEE Mains Result will be released in February 2026.

 During the registration process, candidates were allowed to select their preferred cities to sit for the exam.
 NTA will release the city intimation slip soon in the first week of January 2026, and the JEE Main Admit Card, which will include all the details of the exam centre allotted to you.